interledger/rafiki/docs/transaction-api.md

 ### Authorization

-After quoting completes, Rafiki notifies the wallet operator via a webhook event.
-The wallet operator should reserve `maxSourceAmount` of the quote from the funding wallet account owned by the payer, reserving the maximum requisite funds for the payment attempt.
+After quoting completes, Rafiki notifies the wallet operator to add `maxSourceAmount` of the quote from the funding wallet account owned by the payer to the payment, reserving the maximum requisite funds for the payment attempt.

-If the payment intent did not specify `autoApprove` of `true`, a client should manually approve the payment, based on the parameters of the quote, before the wallet reserves payment liquidity.
+If the payment intent did not specify `autoApprove` of `true`, a client should manually approve the payment, based on the parameters of the quote, before the wallet adds payment liquidity.

 This step is necessary so the end user can precisely know the maximum amount of source units that will leave their account.
 Typically, the payment application will present these parameters in the user interface before the user elects to approve the payment.
 This step is particularly important for invoices, to prevent an unbounded sum from leaving the user's account.
 During this step, the user may also be presented with additional information about the payment, such as details of the payment recipient, or how much is expected to be delivered.

 Authorization ends in two possible states:

 1. Approval.
-If the user approves the payment before its activation deadline, or `autoApprove` was `true`, the wallet reserves `maxSourceAmount` and calls `sendPayment` to advance the state to `Sending`.
+If the user approves the payment before its funding deadline, or `autoApprove` was `true`, the wallet funds the payment and the state advances to `Sending`.

 2. Cancellation.
-If the user explicitly cancels the quote, or the activation deadline is exceeded, the state advances to `Cancelled`.
+If the user explicitly cancels the quote, or the funding deadline is exceeded, the state advances to `Cancelled`.
 In the latter case, too much time has elapsed for the enforced exchange rate to remain accurate.

 ### Payment execution